joeytwiddle/significant-white-space/README.md

 - We could implement stripping and re-injection of the parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
 This will probably only be applied to single-line expressions.

 - The header line of a block (e.g. class and function declarations) are stripped of all symbols, and this looks a bit odd.
 In Python indented blocks are always preceeded by a `:`, and in Coffeescript either a `:` or an `=` (not true of classes).
 We could give users the option of initialising blocks with a `:`.
 Although one might still argue that such symbols are as redundant as curly braces, given significant indenting whitespace!

+- The double-indent problem could be addressed by *expecting* multi-line `(...)` to cause an indent.

+- We could allow multi-line expression in sws source with a \ at the end of the line, which could be stripped for languages that won't accept it.
+But this would leave the problem of when to introduce \s on the decurling to sws.

+- Our options are: either *ban* multi-line expressions or write a proper lexer to find `{...}` nodes below `(...)`s.